starcat-io/nuttx/boards/arm/sama5/jupiter-nano/README.md

 ## Networking

    Jupiter Nano has support for Ethernet over USB using CDC-ECM protocol.
 (All the SAMA5D27C boards do, actually.)
 They use an Ethernet USB Gadget.
-Using the netnsh or sdmmc-net-nsh configurations, NuttX will boot with the IP address of 10.0.0.2, with its gateway set to 10.0.0.1.
+Using the netnsh or sdmmcnsh configurations, with the latest apps/ tree, you can add the following lines to the end of teh apps/nshlib/rcS.template file, and NuttX will boot with the IP address of 10.0.0.2, with its gateway set to 10.0.0.1 and start telnetd so you can log in over the network:

+    ifconfig eth0 10.0.0.2
+    ifup eth0
+    telnetd

    The tools/netusb.sh script can set up a Linux computer with IP tables NAT rules and proper routes to allow the NuttX computer to access the Internet.

    This is a high performance link and can transfer 30MB/s of data to or from a host computer.